 Notable Events: Notable events of the Tekakwitha Conference and the legacy of Saint Kateri Tekakwitha among Native Catholics.
 Included are conference annual meeting dates, locations, topics, themes, and highlights.

 Notable Participants: Lists of conference officers (before and after 1977) and notable presenters and attendees.

 Pictorial History: "75 Years of History in 2000 Years of Christianity: Why Fargo and the Tekakwitha Conference it Launched", presented at the 75th annual Tekakwitha Conference in Fargo, North Dakota, July 24, 2014.

-Materials pertaining to the activities of annual meetings since 1977 form the bulk of the collection.
-With the reorganization of the Conference at that time, the volume and diversity of the documentation expanded dramatically.
-New formats were used to document its increasingly diverse activities, which now included inculturated prayer services and liturgies, workshops and training programs, and powwows and social events.
+Materials since 1977 form the bulk of the collection.
+With reorganization, the volume and diversity of the Conference's records expanded dramatically as members used new formats within its increasingly diverse activities that now included inculturated prayer services and liturgies, workshops and training programs, and pilgrimages, powwows and social events.

 The collection is divided into format-based series arranged chronologically.
 Throughout the container lists some Catholic and Mohawk Nation places appear repeatedly.
 Therefore, they are identified with the following abbreviated place names with additional descriptions added as needed in specific situations.

 Akwesasne -- St. Regis Mission, St. Regis Indian Reservation/ Reserve, Akwesasne (Hogansburg Post Office), New York/ Québec